Virginia Debt Relief Programs in 2025

 Statute of Limitations on Debt Collections in Virginia

 The state of Virginia sets different timeframes for various types of debt.
-Read below for the Statute of Limitations for the primary types of debt:
+Read below for the statute of limitations for the primary types of debt in Virginia:

 Type of Debt Agreement Length of Time Collectible